aeyobd/dwarfs/thesis/extra_density.md

 $$
 We then adopt a broad uniform prior on $\theta$ from -12 to 6.
 The CMD and PM likelihoods are unchanged from J+24, except that the systemic PM is fixed for efficiency.

-To bin stars, we hold fixed J+24's structural parameters and create bins of the wider of the width $\Delta \log R=0.05$ or containing the next 20 stars.
+To bin stars, we hold fixed J+24's structural parameters and create bins of width $\Delta \log R=0.05$ or containing the next 20 stars, whichever is wider.
 We then derive posterior $f_{\rm sat}$ distributions with MCMC (48 walkers of 1000 steps each, and using the No-U-Turn sampler as implemented in Turing.jl).
 The final density profile is directly derived from $f_{\rm sat}$ and the number of stars in each bin.

 ### Results